juanfernandes/juanfernandes-uk/src/notes/monthly-notes-february-2024.md

 date: 2024-05-14T17:00:00Z
 tags:
   - monthly-notes
-  - notes
-shareLink: ""
 ---
-<p class="lead">Celebrated my one-year anniversary with my girlfriend, my eldest visiting sixth form college, and the house was relisted for sale with new estate agents.</p>
+Celebrated my one-year anniversary with my girlfriend, my eldest visiting sixth form college, and the house was relisted for sale with new estate agents.{.lead}

 ## Personal
 - My girlfriend and I celebrated our 1-year anniversary by going out to our favourite restaurant